techidaily/site-win-awesome/source/_posts/3-proven-techniques-for-eradicating-ransomware-infections-on-windows-systems-expert-advice-inside.md

 ![](https://malwarefox.com/wp-content/uploads/2016/11/negotiate.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SyMZxS9479s?si=0T6zZpyN2LBftFTM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 To be absolutely clear, we do not endorse or support paying cybercriminals the ransom.
 However, it has to be understood that for some folks, the loss of files would be far more damaging than just paying the ransom fee.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to protect myself from Ransomware?